 Resolving Fast Gas Transients with Metal Oxide Sensors

-Electronic olfaction can help detect and localise harmful gases and pollutants, but the turbulence of natural environment presents a particular challenge: odor encounters are intermittent, and an effective electronic nose must therefore be able to resolve short odor pulses.
-The slow responses of the widely-used Metal-Oxide (MOX) gas sensors complicate the task.
-Here we combine high-resolution data acquisition with a processing method based on Kalman filtering and absolute-deadband sampling to extract fast onset events.
-We find that our system can resolve the onset time of odour encounters with enough precision for source direction estimation with a pair of MOX sensors in a stereo-osmic configuration.
+Electronic olfaction can help detect and localize harmful gases and pollutants, but the turbulence of the natural environment presents a particular challenge: Odor encounters are intermittent, and an effective electronic nose must therefore be able to resolve short odor pulses.
+The slow responses of the widely used metal oxide (MOX) gas sensors complicate the task.
+Here, we combine high-resolution data acquisition with a processing method based on Kalman filtering and absolute-deadband sampling to extract fast onset events.
+We find that our system can resolve the onset time of odor encounters with enough precision for source direction estimation with a pair of MOX sensors in a stereo-osmic configuration.